clonebench/BigCloneBench/README.md

 The latest BigCloneBench is distributed with BigCloneEval [here](https://github.com/jeffsvajlenko/BigCloneEval).
 It is significantly larger than the ERA version, and is distributed as a h2database file with a much simpler schema.
 If you need the full BigCloneBench, with all the validation artifacts, please contact us and we can arrange to send you a copy (it is quite large).

-IJaDataset with the expanded files is available here: [IJaDataset 2.0 + BigCloneBench Samples](https://1drv.ms/u/s!AhXbM6MKt_yLj_tkqGBhzICECuGr1A?e=WFkZmY).
+IJaDataset with the expanded files is available here: [IJaDataset 2.0 + BigCloneBench Samples](https://1drv.ms/u/s!AhXbM6MKt_yLj_tk29GJnc9BKoIvCg?e=oVTVJm).

-BigCloneBench full database (postgresql) is available here: [BigCloneBench_Postgresql](https://1drv.ms/u/s!AhXbM6MKt_yLkLF5_iiuoWhmQUScqg?e=yAEHI5).
+BigCloneBench full database (postgresql) is available here: [BigCloneBench_Postgresql](https://1drv.ms/u/s!AhXbM6MKt_yLj_tmo-UxK2QTwMk2ew?e=YF9w0g).

+Limits on OneDrive means for these large files it may be necissary to login before the files can be downloaded.

 ERA (Updated)
 =============